ygavrylenko/healthkitdemo/README.md

 <img src="images/bootconfig.png">

-1. Go to **/Supporting Files/Info.plist and add following entry (take the patient community endpoint from Part 1):
+1. Go to **/Supporting Files/Info.plist and add following entry (take the patient community endpoint from Part 1).
+Important: paste it without https// path:

+> IMPORTANT: Check that your community active and you have to publish it once!

     ```
     SFDCOAuthLoginHost --> "sdodemo-main-COMMUNITYURL.force.com/anotherpath"